 나이먹는것도 서러운데 피부 노화로 인해 등이 가려운거군요 지금부터라도 너무 뜨겁게 샤워 안하고 보습제 잘 발라주기 실천해야겠네요 정보 감사합니다

-Moisturizers are more effective when applied while there is still some moisture on the skin, rather than when the skin is completely dry.
-After showering, gently pat the skin dry with a towel and then apply the moisturizer within 3 to 5 minutes.
-Moisturizers typically contain humectants and occlusive agents, which have higher absorption rates when there is moisture present.
-For example, humectants are substances that strongly attract water from the surrounding environment, helping to maintain the skin barrier.
+Moisturizers are more effective when applied to damp skin rather than completely dry.
+After showering, gently pat dry with a towel and apply moisturizer within 3-5 minutes.
+Moisturizers typically contain humectants and occlusive agents, which means they absorb better when the skin is damp.
+For example, humectants are substances with a strong affinity for moisture, attracting moisture from the surrounding environment to maintain the skin barrier.

-If you still feel itchy after applying moisturizer, you should check your shower habits.
-Washing your body with water that is too hot can cause moisture to evaporate easily from the skin and disrupt the oil-water balance, leading to increased dryness and itching.
-It is recommended to shower with lukewarm water within 20 minutes.
-Additionally, stretching the back area regularly to promote blood circulation is also important.
+If you still feel itchy even after applying moisturizer, you may need to review your shower habits.
+If you shower with water that's too hot, it can easily strip away moisture from your skin, disrupting its oil-water balance and exacerbating dryness and itchiness.
+It's best to shower with lukewarm water within 20 minutes.
+Additionally, it's important to regularly stretch your back to promote blood circulation.

-Meanwhile, if your back itches severely, it may not be just simple dry skin.
-People with diabetes, shingles, liver disease, contact dermatitis, or kidney disease can also experience skin itching.
-If skin itching is accompanied by symptoms of these conditions, it is advisable to pay close attention and visit a hospital.
+Meanwhile, if your back is severely itchy, it may not simply be due to dry skin.
+People with diabetes, shingles, liver disease, contact dermatitis, or kidney disease can also experience itchy skin.
+If your itchy skin is accompanied by symptoms of one of these conditions, it's best to carefully examine it and seek medical attention.

 ----------------